nubank/matcher-combinators/README.md

 Clojure's built-in data structures get you a long way when trying to codify and solve difficult problems.
 A solid selection of core functions allow you to easily create and access core data structures.
 Unfortunately, this flexibility does not extend to testing: a comprehensive yet extensible way to assert that the data fits a particular structure seems to be lacking.

-This library address that by providing composable matcher combinators that can be used as building blocks to effectively test functions that evaluate to nested data-structures.
+This library address this issue by providing composable matcher combinators that can be used as building blocks to effectively test functions that evaluate to nested data-structures.

 ## Features